CrestfallenLARP/cfldangerden/content/en/rules/conditions/_index.md

 **Duration**: Permanent

-**Valid Targets**: Armor, Item, Shield, Weapon
+**Valid Targets**: Armor, Claw, Item, Limb, Shield, Weapon

 The target item is destroyed and cannot be repaired.
 If the target is a basic item, it should be removed from the character sheet as soon as possible.
 If the target item is a common or rare craft item, then all durability must be removed from the tag, but it may be fixed with the [maintenance#]({{< ref "/rules/skills/#maintenance" >}}) skill or rebuilt with its full craft cost.
+Claws and Limbs targeted with this condition are treated as if they have the broken condition and may be fixed by medical training augmentation#.
+(No hopping while in combat for player safety please).

 ## Distracted